SamLukeYes/improved-osk-gnome-ext/README.md

 Changes in this fork:
 - ~~Removed preferences because it doesn't work in GNOME 40~~ Fixed! (thanks [@nick-shmyrev](https://github.com/nick-shmyrev))
 - Tweaks on default settings
-- Only support system-wide installation

 ## Installation

-This extension is available as [gnome-shell-extension-improvedosk-git](https://aur.archlinux.org/packages/gnome-shell-extension-improvedosk-git/) on AUR
+This extension is available as [gnome-shell-extension-improvedosk-git](https://aur.archlinux.org/packages/gnome-shell-extension-improvedosk-git/) on AUR.
+Only this installation method is supported at this moment.
+Maybe I'll test and figure out a more convenient way to install this extension later.

 ## FAQ